TheBevyFlock/bevy_new_2d/README.md

   dx serve --hot-patch
   ```

-  Now edit an annotated system's code while the game is running, and save the file.
+  Now edit a system's code while the game is running, and save the file.
   You should see `Status: Hot-patching...` in the CLI if you've got it working.
 </details>